mstksg/inCode/copy/entries/control-intro.md

 One day you realize that you don't even need an elevator boy anymore; you can do everything electronically.
 To save money, you fire your elevator boy and set up a motor to twist the knob.
-Instead of bothering with the lights, your circuit will directly trigger the motor to loosen the valve if the car is too low, tighten it if it's too high, and stop the motor when it is just right.
+Instead of bothering with the lights, your circuit will directly trigger the motor to loosen the valve (spin right) if the car is too low, tighten it (spin left) if it's too high, and stop the motor when it is just right.

-Congratulations, you now have your very first automated **closed feedback loop**, known as the [bang--bang controller][bangbang][^bangbangnote].
+Congratulations, you now have your very first automated closed feedback loop, known as the [bang--bang controller][bangbang][^bangbangnote].

 With this in hand, you are sure to have no obstacles to firmly establishing your hamster hotel empire.